Jord-Holt/GuildWars2ServerComparator/README.md

   grunt - Running grunt by itself will run whatever tasks are set for 'default' (currently none).

   grunt deploy-test - Will clean the existing Build/ directory and copy a fresh clone of the master branch to Build/, will then copy out the app/ directory, move it to the parse/public directory and deploy to the testing environment.
+As a result, when deploying you ***must make sure that your branch is committed and merged to the master branch. ***

   grunt start-dev - Will spin up a server to view and prototype the app locally.